tigerbeetle/viewstamped-replication-made-famous/README.md

 * **Get even more excited about Viewstamped Replication** by reading the intuitive [Viewstamped Replication Revisited](http://pmg.csail.mit.edu/papers/vr-revisited.pdf) paper written by Turing Award-winner Barbara Liskov with James Cowling at MIT in 2012, and seeing how simple and elegant the protocol is.

 * **Get hooked on Zig** and learn the language in a weekend by playing [Ziglings](https://github.com/ratfactor/ziglings)! *Tip: The consensus implementation that you will hack will be written in Zig and published here when the challenge launches.
 Zig has an easy learning curve with remarkable readability and simplicity.
-It's faster, many times safer than C, and pure fun to program distributed systems in!*
+It's faster, many times safer than C, and pure fun to program distributed systems in.*

 * Once you understand the basics of Viewstamped Replication from the revised paper, dive into Brian M. Oki's seminal [Viewstamped Replication](http://pmg.csail.mit.edu/papers/vr.pdf) paper first published in 1988, and **see if you can spot how this already contains all the essential ingredients of consensus** underpinning later consensus protocols. *Go deep: To increase your understanding of consensus, compare the tradeoffs between the 1988 and 2012 editions, and see how the "view changes" of both papers make sense when optimizing for different storage/network latencies.*